-Payment of dividends, and the tax withheld with respect thereto, is subject to information reporting requirements.
+Payment of dividends (including constructive dividends), and the tax withheld with respect thereto, is subject to information reporting requirements.
 These information reporting requirements apply regardless of whether withholding was reduced or eliminated by an applicable income tax treaty or withholding was not required because the dividends were effectively connected with a trade or business in the United States conducted by the non-U.S. holder.
 Copies of the information returns reporting such dividends and withholding may also be made available under the provisions of an applicable income tax treaty or agreement to the tax authorities in the country in which the non-U.S. holder resides.
 U.S. backup withholding will generally apply on payment of dividends to non-U.S. holders unless such non-U.S. holders furnish to the payor a Form W-8BEN (or other applicable form), or otherwise establish an exemption.

-Payment by a U.S. office of a broker of the proceeds of a sale of our common stock is subject to both backup withholding and information reporting unless the non-U.S. holder, or beneficial owner thereof, as applicable, certifies that it is a non-U.S. holder on Form W-8BEN, or otherwise establishes an exemption.
-Subject to exceptions, backup withholding and information reporting generally will not apply to a payment of proceeds from the sale of our common stock if such sale is effected through a foreign office of a broker.
+Payment by a U.S. office of a broker of the proceeds of a sale of our Series A preferred stock or common stock is subject to both backup withholding and information reporting unless the non-U.S. holder, or beneficial owner thereof, as applicable, certifies that it is a non-U.S. holder on Form W-8BEN, or otherwise establishes an exemption.
+Subject to exceptions, backup withholding and information reporting generally will not apply to a payment of proceeds from the sale of our Series A preferred stock or common stock if such sale is effected through a foreign office of a broker.